Where To Hunt Easterns

 “Where I started, the habitat consisted of a mixture of two main types.
 Down low in the valleys are giant crop fields and dairy farm operations.
 Yes, everyone deer hunts and leases those places for the most part and, unsurprisingly, they turkey hunt them too.
 From the valleys, the elevation gradually rises and eventually makes what a southern flatlander like myself would describe as ‘mountains.’
 Other parts of the state are more of a mixture of hilly pastures and hardwood-type habitat that don’t involve large elevation gains.

 “My experiences showed that a lot of folks hunt this state.
 I covered over a dozen public land pieces and some national forest lands.
-I’m going to give it to you straight, I had a hard time finding a gobbler to hunt.
+I’m going to give it to you straight: I had a hard time finding a gobbler to hunt.
 Weekday, weekend, morning, or afternoon, it didn’t matter.
-I ran into a healthy amount of hunters either hunting or scouting.
+I ran into a healthy number of hunters either hunting or scouting.
 With that said, I ended up finding a gobbler deep into this vast public chunk where few had likely ventured.

 “Pack a jacket or two because the weather can be cold there in the spring.
 Offline Maps were a big help as many places I hunted did not have cell service.”